 When you finish this course, there will be so many career options open to you.
 Some of those include working in automotive light vehicle workshops and/or dealerships as a qualified light vehicle technician.

-You can also choose to take your career even further by studying a Certificate III, IV and Diplomas with-in the automotive industry.
+You can also choose to take your career even further by studying a Certificate, IV and Diplomas with-in the automotive industry.
 All of our courses will further your employment opportunities and allow you to take on higher-level roles.
 We will be here to help you make those decisions if that’s the path you choose.